Uomocosa/Leles-Standard-of-Combat/content/Notes & Images/Character Creation.md

 ----
 ### For Experienced Players: Custom Built Characters
  For more fielded RPG veterans, I have stolen from *CROWN and SKULL*, a robust, in depth point buy creation system.
-This super-flexible method lets you create everything using hero point costs and discounts... even [[Custom Spells|Spells]], [[Custom Equipment|Equipment]], and [[Companions]].
+This super-flexible method lets you create everything using hero point costs and discounts... even [[SoC • Discord Bot - Thread • CUSTOM SPELLS|Spells]], [[Custom Equipment|Equipment]], and [[SoC • Discord Bot - Thread • COMPANIONS]].

 ----
 #